eaglesTear/Theatre-of-War/README.md

-# Theatre of War: strategy-game-beta
+# Theatre of War: Global Strategy Game
-Game at around 95% completion (currently designed to work on larger screens (my own is 17').
+Currently designed to work on larger screens (my own is 17').

 ** Allow audio permissions in your browser before starting the game - there should be music right from the start during the intro. **